 Dr. Lutty's lab has developed a rat animal model for the occlusions caused by sRBCs in which human donor's sRBCs are labeled with a fluorescent dye and injected into the blood of a rat.
-The number of cells that get stuck in retina can be counted at the end of the experiment (above), allowing therapies to prevent them from getting stuck to be evaluated.
+The number of cells that get stuck in retina can be counted at the end of the experiment (right), allowing therapies to prevent them from getting stuck to be evaluated.

 The Lutty lab, with a generous donation from the Reginald Lewis Foundation, has acquired an instrument called a scanning laser ophthalmoscope (SLO) that allows movies to be taken of individual sRBCs moving through the rat retina.

 When the retinal blood vessels get occluded and the retina becomes ischemic, angiogenic factors are made in retina.
 In sickle cell disease, this occurs mostly in the peripheral retina, which does not obscure vision at first.
 Eventually, the entire peripheral retina of the sickle cell patient becomes occluded and many neovascular formations occur.
 Using a technique developed by Scott McLeod to look at the retinal vasculature from cadaver eyes in two dimensions, the Lutty lab has studied these occlusion sites and neovascular formations (NV) in great detail.
-The work has helped clinicians better understand where and how the NV forms and determine their structure, which is very complex and unique (example of NV in sickle cell patient in above photo).
+The work has helped clinicians better understand where and how the NV forms and determine their structure, which is very complex and unique (example of NV in sickle cell patient to the right).
 This information is useful in treating these patients.